CONTACT ME

 Designing a Different Relationship with Purpose!

 I am blessed to have a chance to embrace work I genuinely enjoy!
-I aim to help couples, families, and individuals seek solutions to issues that ultimately lead to your "preferred future."
+I aim to help couples, families, and individuals seek solutions to issues that ultimately lead to their "preferred future."
 Finding that "preferred future" may be learning to communicate with your spouse better, learning to heal and let go of past hurts and disappointments, or figuring out your purpose in what we call "life."
 This is done in a nonjudgmental, caring atmosphere.
-Whether you have tried therapy in the past, and for whatever reason, it did not go well for you, or whether you are thinking about treatment, everyone has always told you, 'Only the weak go to therapy.'
+Whether you have tried therapy in the past and, for whatever reason, it did not go well for you, or whether you are thinking about treatment, everyone has always told you, 'Only the weak go to therapy.'
 Today, I invite you to silence the "noise" of others and listen to your true self.
-Do what is needed for you...find your strengths...find your hope... see You again!
+Do what is needed for you...find your strengths...find your hope... see you again!

 I believe that ordinary people can triumph through extraordinary circumstances that feel impossible.
-I am humbled by every individual, family member, and couple who enters the doors seeking therapeutic services.
+I am humbled by every individual, family member, and couple who enter the doors seeking therapeutic services.
 The client is always greeted with a warm hello and a curious stance, believing the client is the expert in their life.

 Find your niche!

 I look forward to meeting you!
+All people are welcome without fear of judgment or discrimination!

 Publications